Volunteer with Children in Tanzania

 Volunteering on a Projects Abroad Care project in Tanzania is a way for you to help improve conditions and the level of education for local children.
 You can join a volunteer care project during a gap year, career break, or vacation, or even during your retirement.
 Volunteers with qualifications and experience are welcome but you do not need to have either to volunteer.
 All you need is energy, passion, and a commitment to the children that we work with.

 Tanzania is no longer one of the poorest five countries in the world, a position it occupied in the mid-1980s.
 However, due to the increase of HIV/AIDS in the country, and a life expectancy that remains low, many children in Tanzania still need extra help.

-We have a variety of volunteer options for you in Tanzania, working in orphanages, care or special needs homes, and kindergartens with children aged from 0 to 14 years old.
+We have a variety of volunteer options for you in Tanzania - working in childcare centers, special needs centers, and kindergartens with children aged from 0 to 14 years old.
 Our Care placements are located in and around the town of Arusha in northern Tanzania and in the vibrant coastal city of Dar es Salaam.

 Volunteering in Care Centers in Tanzania

 We have some placements in smaller day care centers that look after children from single parent families or the children of street beggars.
 At these placements, volunteers will able to give the children much-needed attention, friendship, and emotional support through spending time with them and playing games.
 Volunteers will also be able to contribute to the children’s development by teaching basic lessons and doing activities such as arts & crafts and sports.